7Block Labs

 Media Storage Optimization

-- Maintain a registry of media hashes linked to tokens.
+• Maintain a registry that links those media hashes to their respective tokens.

 Chunked Metadata Storage